Safety and guidelines

 In case of a structural fire on the island, or upon hearing a fire alarm, there are marked muster points at the Main Station where you should gather and wait in safety until direction from the Operations Coordinator.
 If you detect a fire, you should sound the fire alarm and evacuate the building and contact the Operations Coordinator.

-- Call 902-492-4678 from a regular phone, satellite phone, or by using the phones accessible to visitors on the island.
+For emergencies only: 902-492-4678 (On-island Operations Coordinator) from a regular phone, satellite phone, or by using the phones accessible to visitors on the island,